-The project does not necessarily represent the position of the Administration of the National Cultural Fund.
-AFCN is not responsible for the content of the project or the way the project results can be used.
-This is entirely the responsibility of the beneficiary of the funding.
+The project does not necessarily represent the position of The Administration of the National Cultural Fund.
+The Administration of the National Cultural Fund is not responsible for the content of the project or the manner in which the results of the project may be used.
+These are entirely the responsibility of the funding recipient.

 Parteneri: Ordinul Arhitecților din România – Filiala București, Anuala de Arhitectura, Universitatea Națională de Arte București

 Media Partners Radio România Cultural, Modernism, Revista Arta, Zeppelin, Feeder